A 5-Step Strategy for Investing in Dividend Stocks

 • Switching costs: This is a weak competitive advantage, but it's still useful.
 Think of how hard it is to switch bank accounts or to move a business from one computer operating system to another.
 This is why Barclays and Microsoft have been around for a long time.

-Identifying defensive companies
+Identifying relatively defensive companies

 A high-quality vase should be worth a lot of money, but if it's so fragile that the slightest touch causes it to crack, then it's likely to be in pieces and worthless by the time you get it to an auction.

-(1) Defensive companies operate in defensive markets
+(1) Does the company operate in a defensive industry?

-(2) Defensive companies operate in growing markets
+(2) Does the company operate in growing markets?

 Imagine a highly competitive, high-quality company operating in a market that is immune to economic ups and downs.
 That sounds great, but what if its core market is in long-term decline?
 Eventually, the shrinking market will cause the company to shrink, and that isn't what I'd call defensive.